10 Unique Camping Tent Types

 Most pop-up tents are pretty affordable in the $100+ range.

-This is perfect if you want to buy a few for your teenagers to have their own space.
-You can also buy one for yourself as a backup tent for emergency camping on a long hike.
+This is perfect if you want to buy a few so your teenagers can have space.
+You can also buy one as a backup tent for emergency camping on a long hike.

-The more expensive ones are only about $200, so pop-up tents are quite affordable.
+The more expensive ones cost only about $200, so pop-up tents are affordable.

 6. Dog Tents

-Probably one of the more unique tents on this list are tents for dogs.
-Whether you are buying a tent for your dog to sleep in solo, or a tent that is durable enough for you and your fluffy friend to sleep in together, dog tents are great for the devoted pet parent.
+One of the more unique tents on this list is a tent for dogs.
+Whether buying a tent for your dog to sleep in alone or a durable enough one for you and your fluffy friend to sleep in together, dog tents are great for the devoted pet parent.

-Most dog tents are travel-sized and pop up quickly for you to use once you reach your site.
+Most dog tents are travel-sized and pop up quickly once you reach your site.
 They are great as quick-and-easy dog houses to keep your pet safe from the rain or in the shade.
 You can also use them as small storage tents for food or supplies!

-Other tents offer an “annex” or small space that is attached to the main tent.
-Usually used for supplies or excess luggage, these annexes can make for cozy dog dens.
+Other tents offer an “annex” or small space attached to the main tent.
+Usually used for supplies or excess luggage, these annexes can make cozy dog dens.

-You can also buy outdoor dog beds, which are open cots that have a small tarp that shades over it to protect your dog from sun and rain.
+You can also buy outdoor dog beds and open cots with a small tarp to protect your dog from sun and rain.

 There are playpen tents for smaller dogs who need a little space to move around in your campsite.
-These tents are circular in shape and have a small tarp that goes over them.
+These circular tents have a small tarp over them.
 However, not all of them are waterproof.

-Finally, there are also folding pet crates and boxes that you can use as a kennel in the car on long camping trips.
-These crates are rectangle-shaped and offer a quick and easy travel solution for those rowdier dogs who need a space of their own in the car.
+Finally, there are also folding pet crates and boxes that you can use as kennels in the car on long camping trips.
+These rectangle-shaped crates offer a quick and easy travel solution for rowdier dogs needing space in the car.

 The Cost:

-Elevated dog bed cots are roughly the same, with most costing around $50-$100.
+Elevated dog bed cots are roughly the same, costing most around $50-$100.

-Playpens are cheaper at the $30+ price, and collapsible kennels are about $50+.
+Playpens are cheaper at $30+, and collapsible kennels are about $50+.

-Tents with small annexes for your dog to den in are going to cost the same as traditional tents, if not more.
-That means they’ll probably price at over $100.
+Tents with small annexes for your dog to den will cost the same as traditional tents if not more.
+That means they’ll probably cost over $100.

 Depending on your needs, a dog tent could be an affordable and easy investment!